-Our work on self-organizing multi-agent systems lies at the intersection of Computer Science, Robotics, and Biology.
+Our work on self-organizing multi-agent systems lies at the intersection of Computer Science/AI, Robotics, and Biology.
 The main theme in our lab is understanding and engineering collective behavior, but we do it in many ways -- both theory and hardware, and both bio-inspired and collaborations with biologists.
 You can read more about the broad themes and projects in our lab on this page, see movies and talks of our work on our youtube channel, or read selected articles on our publications page.

 Favorite Quote: "Building 1,000 robots is hard", McLurkin said.
 "Getting 1,000 robots to work together reliably is, how they’d say it in Boston?
 'Wicked hard'."